phuasx/CSA-OLINK-Study/README.md

 ## Availability

-The code is currently available upon request.
-Please contact the repository maintainer, **Ser-Xian Phua** (phuasx@gmail.com), for access.
+The data is currently available upon request.
+Please contact me **Ser-Xian Phua** (phuasx@gmail.com) or any of the authors for access.

 ## Citation